 Notice to all applicants: Acceptance into any program is contingent upon successful completion of a criminal background check.
 Start dates to the program will not be less than 150 days (5 months) after application submission.
-Currently there are no start dates prior to June 1, 2017.

 Applicants must complete the formal application and submit it (online) with the following documentation:

 - Application (Preceptor_App)

 - Provide a copy of current active dental license

 - A curriculum vitae

 - Provide official copies of dental school transcript (& official certified translation if in your native language).

 - GRE scores are not necessary for this program, but are preferred as an aid in applicant selection